 Canada has internationally recognized qualifications from well-renowned universities and colleges.
 You can choose from various courses while being guaranteed quality education by world-leading educators.
 Ready to begin the next phase of your studies?
 Here is how to write a motivational letter to help you get started.

-What is a Motivational Letter?
+What is a Canadian Motivational Letter?

-How to Write a Motivational Letter for DLIs in Canada
+How to Write a Motivation Letter?

 To ensure you succeed the first time, you must know how to write an effective motivational letter to study in Canada.
-Below we break down the steps on how to write a motivational letter and the do's and don'ts that accompanies the process:
+Your letter functions as a motivation letter for visa application.
+Hence the importance of ensuring that your writing is expedient and efficient.

 Be sure to note any compulsory requirements and expectations they may have regarding qualifications and the qualities they're looking for in applicants.
 Finally, take a look at some of the main activities and projects at the university and ensure that you align yourself with the university's interests.

 Step 2: Meet the Program Criteria

 Once you understand the program well, you must ensure you meet the program's criteria.
 This includes academic requirements, language proficiency, work experience, and other relevant qualifications.
 Make sure you have all the necessary qualifications before you start writing your motivation letter.